xzuyn/ROCm-Guides/All-In-One/README.md

 `./run_kohya_ss.sh`

 ## Note:
-- You will get an error and complaints about bitsandbytes and CUDA.
-This will be the last thing you see before the model starts loading, so it will sit there for a while.
-It's not broken, so just wait.
+- You will get errors and complaints about bitsandbytes and CUDA.
+You can ignore these.

 - If a model complains about not having a padding token, follow this; https://github.com/zetavg/LLaMA-LoRA-Tuner/discussions/29